-If it is necessary to refer an incident to the police, this will be done through the DSL informing local police by dialling 101 or by emailing our local beat officer or PCSO.
+If it is necessary to refer an incident to the police, this will be done by dialing 101.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.